 Posted on behalf of Phillips Law Group on Oct 14, 2010 in Auto Accidents

 When someone is injured in an Arizona car accident and they suffer a traumatic brain injury, or TBI, that person can face a long and difficult struggle towards recovery.
 In many cases, a full recovery is simply not possible, as some damage to the brain is irreversible.
 However, all who suffer from traumatic brain injuries will need extensive medical care, and below is a brief overview of what the care for someone with a traumatic brain injury after a car accident could entail.
-If this has happened to you or someone you love, seek the help of Arizona brain damage injury attorneys as soon as possible.
+If this has happened to you or someone you love, seek the help of Phoenix personal injury attorneys as soon as possible.

 Immediate Medical Care for Traumatic Brain Injuries

 When someone arrives at the hospital for treatment of a traumatic brain injury, there are initial steps that are taken that are quite common.
 For instance, the first step that's taken involves evaluating the injury.
 This is often done by way of MRI scans and CT scans that allow medical professionals to review the specific injury and damage that's been done.
 Based on those results, doctors will decide the following:

 - Which portion of the brain has been damaged

 - Whether surgery on that injury is an option depending on the location of that injury

 - Whether the traumatic brain injury is reversible or permanent

 Based on those decisions, medical professionals will proceed accordingly.
 Although in most situations surgery would be seen as a negative, it could actually be a positive with traumatic brain injuries because it indicates that the damage can be either repaired or minimized.
 When an injury is not operable, it's often because the damage has been done to a portion of the brain that cannot safely be reached by surgeons.